KEY SCRIPTURE. Psalm 65:11

 RELEVANCE

 Well, we're at that time of the year that changes everyone's life through a New Year's resolution.
-But what is a resolution?
+The Lord has given us another year, but what of the resolution?

 In our context, a resolution is "a firm decision to do or not to do something."
 I like that definition, don't you?

-The trouble is that our resolutions are always that firm, are they?
-We get to the two-week mark, and what we firmly resolved to do is beginning to unravel.
+The trouble is that our resolutions aren't always locked in, are they?
+We get to the two-week mark, and what we firmly resolved to do starts to unravel.

 Why do we make NYRs every year only to find that we're rolling the same ones out the next year and the year after that?

-The thing is, are we seizing the opportunity or simply studying it?
-The secret of travelling a journey (which is what a NYR is) is to allow yourself a sensible time to get there.
+The secret to travelling a journey (which is what an NYR is) is to allow yourself a sensible time to get there.
 We make resolutions because something isn't working that we know could work.
-But our expectations fall short of the timeframes.
+But our expectations don't match the timeframes.

 We have to get our heads around the cultivation, the time when we see no change but continue through faith, believing in the process.
 It works for others; it'll work for you.

-According to Olson, the formula that will give you the slight edge over what you have failed in before is to stop making the simple minute-by-minute errors in judgment but keep repeating those simple, productive actions over time, and the fruit will come.
+According to Olson, the formula that will give you the slight edge over what you have failed in before is uncomplicated.
+Stop making the simple minute-by-minute errors in judgment by not doing what you should, but keep repeating those simple, productive actions over time, and the fruit will come.
 Your NYR will finally be ready for harvest.

 Happy New Year.